mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 - Mixing Regular and Mini-size rolls in a single box is not available.
 You can, however, mix and match flavours of the same size for a box.

 ## Allergens
 All rolls are vegan and dairy-free.
-Due to the baking process, we cannot guarantee a nut free environment.
-If you or your recipient have a severe allergy, please order at your own discretion.
-Please DM for more information [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) on Instagram
+Due to the baking process, we cannot guarantee a nut-free environment.
+If you have a severe allergy, please order at your own discretion.
+Please DM on Instagram for more information [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/)

 ---

 ## How To Order
 1. Fill out the form below and submit it.
-2. You will receive an order confirmation within 24 hours for payment process and pick-up information.
+2. You will receive an order confirmation within 24 hours along with the payment process and pick-up information.
 3. Pick up your order on selected date and time.
 4. Enjoy!